 But what exactly makes these types of games so successful?
 Well, players are drawn to the sense of agency and freedom they provide.

-There’s something undeniably satisfying about exploring a vast and immersive game world at your own pace, making your own choices, and forging your path.
+Exploring a vast game world at your own pace, making choices, and forging your path is undeniably satisfying.

 This sense of exploration and discovery has a timeless quality that keeps players returning for more.